majhol08/Nuclei/README.md

    - `--save-success-list` *(optional)* path to save successfully cloned repositories for later reuse

 4. Sit back and relax!
-The script will start collecting the Nuclei templates from public repositories and present rich progress bars and a live log.
-A `run.log` file is saved into the output directory capturing every step with timestamps.
+The script will show a single interactive screen with one line per active repository updated in place as it checks, clones, retries or falls back to ZIP.
+A `run.log` file is saved into the output directory capturing every step with timestamps while the console stays clean.
 Unreachable repositories are skipped before cloning and the final report shows counts of successful, skipped, failed and ZIP-fallback clones along with the log path (and success list if requested).
  <img src="https://i.ibb.co/hCh6vXB/image.png" width=500/>

 > **Note:** ensure that you have sufficient free disk space before running the